 Here in Georgia, we experience some incredibly hot and humid weather.
 Thankfully, you have an air conditioner that keeps your home cool and comfortable.
 It’s no secret that the way to keep that highly prized conditioned air inside is to keep your doors and windows shut when the AC is going.

 However, by doing just that, your home’s indoor air quality can suffer.
 You’ve undoubtedly experienced the staleness of conditioned air and might be tempted to open a door or window to let some fresh air in.
 How can you enjoy optimal home comfort when you can’t open a window in the heat of summer at the risk of paying more for energy?
+This is why regular duct testing for air leaks is just as important as proper ventilation.

 This is where heat and energy recovery ventilators can really make a difference.
 Read on to learn how these systems can invigorate and freshen up your home’s indoor air on the hottest days of the year without running the risk of a huge utility bill.
 Then give us a call to schedule your HVAC installation.

-What Are HRVs and ERVs?
+What Are HRVs and ERVs in HVAC Systems?

 HRVs and ERVs are indoor air quality systems that are designed to bring fresh air into the home without suffering the loss of conditioned air.
 They work by using the energy that’s in the air to adjust the temperature of the fresh air coming into your home.